openlyrics/openlyrics/docs/source/dataformat.rst

 ============ =================================== ========

 Other chords can be noted with **chord formulas**.
 OpenLyrics has 69 built-in chords defined by a formula.
-But with chord formula every author can write additional custom chords.
+Using chord formulas, an author can write additional custom chords.
 Chord formulas are described in :ref:`chord formulas <chordlist>`.

 To display root+structure+bass